JacksonPeoples/JacksonPeoples.github.io/contact.md

 form: true
 ---

 Want to get in touch?
-Feel free to send me a message or connect on Linkedin:
+Feel free to email me or connect via Linkedin:

 <jacksonapeoples@gmail.com>